 Loans payable are presented on the consolidated statement of financial condition at their outstanding unpaid principal balances.
-Loans payable are comprised of short-term borrowings which are exclusively transacted with affiliates.
+Loans payable are comprised of short-term borrowings with an original maturity of one year or less and are exclusively transacted with affiliates.